day8/re-frame/docs/FAQs/DoINeedReFrame.md

 becoming increasingly difficult to revisit.

-Now, any decision which is hard to revisit later is an architectural decision - "hard to change later" is pretty much the definition of architecture.
+Now, any decision which is hard to revisit later is an architectural decision - "hard to change later" is pretty much the definition of "architecture".
 So, as you proceed, baking your decisions into your codebase, you will be incrementally growing an architecture.